AmericanRedCross/simplegadm/README.md

 ##**Topology Correction:**

 We used the [GADM v.
 2 boundaries](http://www.gadm.org) from UC Davis for our administrative boundary stack.
-Simplifying the original dataset caused a loss of a features due to encoding and numerous topology errors due to poor initial topology.
+Simplifying the original dataset caused a loss of features due to encoding and numerous topology errors due to poor initial topology.

 Original and simplified France Admin 2 without topology correction: